sixcircuit/tux/README.md

 If you're on a broken version, when you install global packages run: ```npm install -g --prefix=$(npm config get prefix) <package>```

-**Use (it's really easy)**
+**Config files**

+You need a config file in your home directory for this to work.
+You can you a simple json format, or you can use a module format.

+***.tux.json***

+This is the simple config file type, it's in a json format.
 Put a .tux.json file in your home directory -- there is an example in the repo.
 The file name needs to be .tux.json.
 Don't forget the "." prefix.

-Write out the sessions you want to be able to create/attach to:
+Write out the sessions you want to be able to create/attach to in one large hash, with the following format (no exports):

 ```
 {